redis/redis-doc/topics/cluster-spec.md

 of slots - nodes from scratch.

-In order to retrieve the slots configuration Redis Cluster offers (starting with 3.0.0 beta-7) an alternative to `CLUSTER NODES` that does not require parsing and only provides informations strictly needed to clients.
+In order to retrieve the slots configuration Redis Cluster offers (starting with 3.0.0 beta-7) an alternative to the `CLUSTER NODES` command that does not require parsing, and only provides the information strictly needed to clients.

 The new command is called `CLUSTER SLOTS` and provides an array of slots ranges, and the associated master and slave nodes serving the specified range.